ucsb-cs148-w23/project-t08-buddyup/team/contributions/contrib_Sophia.md

-I worked with Lauren and Brenna to create the login, sidebar, and comments components of BuddyUp.
+I worked with Lauren and Brenna to create the login, sidebar, and comments components.
 I also made UI decisions (fonts, colors, formatting).